gcc-mirror/gcc/gcc/config/spu/spu.md

   [(set_attr "type" "fp7")])

 ;; This isn't always profitable to use.
 Consider r = a * b + c * d.
-;; It's faster to do  the multplies in parallel then add them.
-If we ;; merge a multply and add it prevents the multplies from happening in ;; parallel.
+;; It's faster to do the multiplies in parallel then add them.
+If we ;; merge a multiply and add it prevents the multiplies from happening in ;; parallel.
 (define_insn "mpya_si"
   [(set (match_operand:SI 0 "spu_reg_operand" "=r")